 The Marlborough region is about world-famous Sauvignon Blanc.
-Marlborough is located at the top of the South Island of New Zealand and is easily accessible by Inter Island ferry, train from the South, air or road.
+Marlborough is located at the top of the South Island of New Zealand and is easily accessible by Inter Island ferries, train from the South, air or road.
 The province is distinctive in its landscape, history and attractions.

 Blenheim is situated in the heart of Marlborough’s famous, wine growing area, at the top of the South Island.
 It is one of the sunniest towns in New Zealand, enjoying hot and relatively dry summers with cool crisp winters.
 Mountains frame the Blenheim area and trap the summer heat (temperatures around 30°C are quite normal in January, February and March).